 A Blue Pill has been stirring up talk lately about the hardening of Windows Vista.
 No, I'm not talking about Viagra.
-Rather, security researcher Joanna Rutkowska's Blue Pill attack, a malware exploit introduced recently
+Rather, security researcher Joanna Rutkowska's Blue Pill attack, a malware exploit introduced recently that has gotten the attention of Microsoft and the security community.
+So, what exactly is this exploit and what can be done about it?
+Read on.

 It used to be that researchers and attackers were looking at Windows exploits at a much higher level.
 Null sessions, weak share permissions, Registry hacking and password cracking were the bomb a few years back.
 Now, with the Blue Pill attack -- and arguably many more to come -- Microsoft is seeing that interested parties in the security community are taking things up a few notches.